awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 **To change the guest access password**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

-1. Choose the gateway that you want to use to join the domain\.
+1. Choose the pencil icon in the upper right corner of the **Guest access settings** section\.

-1. For **Actions**, choose **Edit SMB settings**\.
+1. For **Guest password**, provide a password, and then choose **Save**\.

+### Setting file share visibility<a name="file-share-visibility"></a>

+File share visibility controls whether the shares on a gateway are visible when listing shares to users\.

+**To set file share visibility**

-1. In the **Guest access settings** section, choose **Set guest password**, provide the password, and then choose **Save**\.
+1. In the **File share visibility settings** section, choose the pencil icon to edit\.

+1. For **Visibility status**, select the check box to have the shares on this gateway appear when listing shares to users\.
+Keep the check box cleared to have the shares on this gateway not appear when listing shares to users\.

 ## Editing settings for your SMB file share<a name="edit-smbfileshare-settings"></a>

-After you have created an SMB file share, you can edit the storage class for your Amazon S3 bucket, object metadata, case sensitivity, audit logs, automated cache refresh, and the export as settings for your file share\.
+After you have created an SMB file share, you can edit the storage class for your Amazon S3 bucket, object metadata, case sensitivity, access based enumeration, audit logs, automated cache refresh, and the export as settings for your file share\.

+**Note**
+When Force case sensitivity is not selected \(the default\), the gateway will process client requests in a case\-sensitive or case\-insensitive manner as directed by the SMB client\.
+This setting is appropriate for most applications\.
+Selecting “Force case sensitivity” will configure the gateway to always process client requests in a case\-sensitive manner\.
+You should select this option if Windows clients will be used to access the share and you plan to have files of mixed case in the same directory\.
+Note: The version of Windows and the application accessing the files may impact how a Windows client handles case sensitivity\.

 **To edit SMB file share settings**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **File shares**, and then choose the file share that you want to update\.